lbahlo/jssnippets/InterviewQuestions.md

        http://insights.dice.com/2013/09/20/front-end-engineer/

-How many resources will a browser download from a given domain at a time?
+11. How many resources will a browser download from a given domain at a time?
     2 to 6, depends on browser, how configured

-What are the exceptions?
+12. What are the exceptions?

-Name 3 ways to decrease page load (perceived or actual load time).
+13. Name 3 ways to decrease page load (perceived or actual load time).

-If you jumped on a project and they used tabs and you used spaces, what would you do?
+14. If you jumped on a project and they used tabs and you used spaces, what would you do?
-Describe how you would create a simple slideshow page.
+15. Describe how you would create a simple slideshow page.
-If you could master one technology this year, what would it be?
+16. If you could master one technology this year, what would it be?
+    REACT,  rxjs Observables

-Explain the importance of standards and standards bodies.
+17. Explain the importance of standards and standards bodies.
-What is Flash of Unstyled Content?
+18. What is Flash of Unstyled Content?
 How do you avoid FOUC?
-Explain what ARIA and screenreaders are, and how to make a website accessible.
+19. Explain what ARIA and screenreaders are, and how to make a website accessible.
-Explain some of the pros and cons for CSS animations versus JavaScript animations.
+20. Explain some of the pros and cons for CSS animations versus JavaScript animations.
-What does CORS stand for and what issue does it address?
+21. What does CORS stand for and what issue does it address?

 HTML Questions:

-What does a doctype do?
+1. What does a doctype do?
-What's the difference between full standards mode, almost standards mode and quirks mode?
+2. What's the difference between full standards mode, almost standards mode and quirks mode?
-What's the difference between HTML and XHTML?
+3. What's the difference between HTML and XHTML?
-Are there any problems with serving pages as application/xhtml+xml?
+4. Are there any problems with serving pages as application/xhtml+xml?
-How do you serve a page with content in multiple languages?
+5. How do you serve a page with content in multiple languages?
-What kind of things must you be wary of when design or developing for multilingual sites?
+6. What kind of things must you be wary of when design or developing for multilingual sites?
-What are data- attributes good for?
+7. What are data- attributes good for?
-Consider HTML5 as an open web platform.
+8. Consider HTML5 as an open web platform.
 What are the building blocks of HTML5?
-Describe the difference between a cookie, sessionStorage and localStorage.
+9. Describe the difference between a cookie, sessionStorage and localStorage.
-Describe the difference between <script>, <script async> and <script defer>.
+10. Describe the difference between <script>, <script async> and <script defer>.
-Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
+11. Why is it generally a good idea to position CSS <link>s between <head></head> and JS <script>s just before </body>?
 Do you know any exceptions?
-What is progressive rendering?
+12. What is progressive rendering?
-Have you used different HTML templating languages before?
+13. Have you used different HTML templating languages before?

 CSS Questions:

-What is the difference between classes and IDs in CSS?
+1. What is the difference between classes and IDs in CSS?
     Use a class when you want to consistently style multiple elements throughout the page/site.
 Classes are useful when you have, or possibly will have in the future, more than one element that shares the same style.
 An example may be a div of "comments" or a certain list style to use for related links.

     Additionally, a given element can have more than one class associated with it, while an element can only have one id.
 For example, you can give a div two classes whose styles will both take effect.